The Northeast Canyons and Seamounts Marine National Monument is a unique and dramatic ocean area off the coast of New England.

 - Support our work.
 Every day, more than a hundred Earthjustice attorneys across the country are fighting on behalf of hundreds of public-interest clients, from national organizations to community groups — and we win.
 In court, the facts matter.
 Thanks to the generous support of people like you, the earth has good lawyers.

-Thank you for helping to defend the Northeast Canyons and Seamounts National Monument.
+Thank you for your support of the Northeast Canyons and Seamounts National Monument.